 Some popular examples of IDEs include Visual Studio, Eclipse, IntelliJ IDEA, PyCharm, and NetBeans.
 These tools provide developers with an integrated workspace for coding, testing, and debugging.

-What are the advantages and disadvantages of IDE?
+5. What are the advantages and disadvantages of an IDE?

 Advantages: